Phenomenal-Cat/MF3D-docs/source/MF3D-Parameterizing-anatomical-variations.rst

 The methods for creating the macaque face-space used to generate identity variations in MF3D is broadly similar to that used by Blanz & Vetter.
-The steps Involved are described in `Murphy & Leopold
+The steps involved are described in `Murphy & Leopold
 (2019) <https://doi.org/10.1016/j.jneumeth.2019.06.001>`__ and
 illustrated in figure 5 from that paper (shown below).
-Briefly, Corresponding vertices were manually selected on a low polygon count (50,000 vertices) base mesh topology (created based on individual M02 of the CT data sample) and the high poly raw surface meshes of each other individual (panel A).
+Briefly, corresponding vertices were manually selected on a low polygon count (50,000 vertices) base mesh topology (created based on individual M02 of the CT data sample) and the high poly raw surface meshes of each other individual (panel A).
 This was performed in the